-If you want to remove the reference from a custom group without deleting it from your library, see Removing References from a Custom Group.
+If what you really want to do is just remove the reference from a custom group, without deleting the reference from your library, see Removing References from a Custom Group.

 To delete a reference from your library:

 - 1. Highlight the reference (or multiple references) in the reference list of the Library window. - 2.
 Move References to Trash.